neperfepx/neper/docs/_sources/doc/introduction.rst.txt

     $ command

   The first character on the line is the terminal prompt, and should not be typed.
-The dollar sign, :data:`$`, is used as the standard prompt in this manual, although some systems may use a different character.
+The dollar sign, :data:`$`, is used as the standard prompt in this documentation, although some systems may use a different character.

 - A program (or command) option is printed like :data:`this`;
 - An option argument is printed like :data:`<this>`;